wircho/Swux/README.md

 store.subscribe(self, on: .main)
 ```

 This way, the `stateChanged` method is asynchronously dispatched to the specified queue (in the case above `.main`).
-If you do not speficy a queue, the method is called synchronously after every state change.
-In the latter scenario, the method could theoretically be called from any thread.
+If you do not speficy a queue, the method is called on the main thread.

 ### Async Dispatch